COOK482/authrun/README.md

 ### Cooldown Period

-A 3-minute lockout period is enforced after each execution to prevent multiple runs in quick succession.
+A lockout period is enforced after each execution to prevent multiple runs in quick succession.
+The duration is 3 minutes in normal mode and 1 second in debug mode.

 ### Example Endpoint Usage